erighetto/Aluport/README.md

 The development of a theme using these files and configuation would normally proceed as follows:

-1. **Edit Sass files to provide layout and styling.** As noted before Sass files are written once and used in Pattern Lab to largely eliminate redundant coding.
-The Sass files reside in your theme directory tree.
+1. **Edit Sass files to provide layout and styling.** The Sass files reside in your theme directory tree.

 1. **Use Gulp commands to automate the development process.** Before you beging writing files, use the command `gulp build-dev` to start up the full task-running process.
 Gulp will watch for file changes, process Sass files into CSS, trigger Drush to clear cache when Drupal template files are changed, and refresh the browser.